Otto Hoegelow: Reintegration after the end of the war

-After the war, Hoegelow was sentenced to a short prison term by a German court in 1949 for other war crimes.
-His crimes on Alderney were not even taken into account.
 After the war, Hoegelow was sentenced to a short prison term by a German court in 1949 for other war crimes – like many other Nazi perpetrators on Alderney, such as Kurt Klebeck.
 His crimes on Alderney were not even taken into account.
 It was also claimed that the commandant of Alderney, Nazi Major Carl Hoffmann, had been handed over to the Soviet Union and executed there.
 In 1983, however, the Interior Ministry was forced to admit that Hoffmann was released from captivity in London in 1948 and lived in West Germany until his death in 1974.
 Klebeck, too, was declared dead.
 However, he was president of the local football club until his retirement in 1975 and lives with his wife in the Hamburg district of Wandsbek.

 The Lord Pickles Commission, chaired by Lord Eric Pickles, investigated the crimes of the Nazi occupation of the island of Alderney during World War II from April 2022 to June 2023 and provided important insights for a more detailed understanding of what happened on the island.
 Key findings included: